007Jisan/WeatherApp/README.md

 # WeatherApp
-Here I made a weatherapp using html,css and js.
+Here I made a weather app using html,css and js.
 I also use  API to locate weather.